notpatern/message-app/README.md

 # Messaging App Project

-This project is designed to help you learn how messaging apps work by building one from scratch using PHP, Composer, Ratchet, and Symfony.
-Below are the steps to set up and run the project, as well as an overview of the project's structure and functionality.
+This project is for us to learn how messaging apps work by building one from scratch using PHP, Composer, Ratchet, and Symfony.

 ## Table of Contents
 - [Prerequisites](#prerequisites)